maxall41/RustSASA/README.md

 ### Method 2: Download binary from Github Releases

-1. Download latest binary from github releases
+1. Download latest binary from github releases.
-2. Add the binary to your path
+2. Add the binary to your path.
 3. Done!

 # Benchmarking